rhielab/3Dgenome/figure_script_V2/figure6/README.md

 Twosamples.txt
 ```

-Please check their github for more usage instruction (https://github.com/dnaase/Bis-tools).
+If you are interested to use BisTools, please check its github page for more usage instruction (https://github.com/dnaase/Bis-tools).